 - Never use a camera, binocular or telescope to look at the sun while wearing solar filters.
 The solar filter can get damaged by the concentrated solar rays.
 And if the solar rays enter your eyes, it could cause serious and permanent injury.

-- If you wear glasses, there's no need to take it off.
+- If you wear glasses, there’s no need to take them off.
 You can put your eclipse glasses on over them.

 As you can see, making eclipse glasses is quite easy.
 But while making it at home, make sure that all the safety precautions are taken.

 It’s worth repeating that your solar filter must be ISO certified.
 Otherwise, the experiment may prove hazardous for your health.